-Questions for your faculty adviser:
+Questions for your Academic Advisor:

 - What degree requirements do I have left to complete?
 What major/minor requirements do I have left to complete?
 (See Degree Planning Worksheet below)

 - Are there particular requirements you recommend that I should or should not try to complete abroad?

 - I have some information about courses I'm interested in taking off-campus.
 Do you think these courses would be appropriate for my major/minor/distribution requirements?
-(You will ultimately formally request approval for these courses through the Course Approval Questionnaire as a part of your F&M off-campus study application, but you can work with your faculty adviser to make an educated guess about a course).

 All courses taken abroad that are transferrable back to F&M will be posted on the F&M transcript.
 Students cannot request that courses be left off the F&M transcript.

-You must earn a D- or better to gain credit for a course.
+Students must earn a D- or better to gain credit for a course.